andrewthetechie/err-aprs-backend/README.md

 ### Bot Prefix
 You can leave your bot prefix on, but that's just extra characters.
-I prefer to make it optional so users don't have to send it on every commadn
+I prefer to make it optional so users don't have to send it on every command

 ```python
 BOT_PREFIX_OPTIONAL_ON_CHAT = True